FLOWERS A-L

 Hibiscus Sabdariffa (Roselle, Jamaica)

-Hibiscus variety grown in the tropical regions for its edible flower calyx.
+Hibiscus variety grown in the tropical regions for its edible flower calyces.
 Can be used to prepare juice, syrups and other beverages.
 The steeped dried calyces add a nice red color to drinks and a pleasant fruity-tart flavor reminiscent of cranberries.
-Click on the link below for more info on the different uses of Roselle.
 It is important to note that this species is day length sensitive, so it will only start to bloom when the days get short, usually after october.
-So if you leave in Canada or in the northern US, grow it inside if you ever want to get a chance to get it to bloom.
+So if you leave in Canada or in the northern US, move the pots inside in the fall if you ever want to get a chance to get it to bloom.
 Otherwise, grow it outside only for its nice red-veined foliage and stems.
 Height: 2-3 m.
 Pale yellow or pink flowers, about 8 to 10 cm wide.
 Tender perennial.
 Easy germination.
 Full sun.

 Hops (Humulus lupulus)

 Perennial.
 Climbing ornamental used to cover trellises, fences and walls.
 Divided leaves somewhat similar to those of grapevines.
 Hops flowers are used to flavor beer and give it its bitterness.
 Vigorous, fast growing plant that can reach more than 6 meters in one season.
 Needs a lot of space to grow and a good soil.
 Sun, part shade.
 Only female plants produce the hop flowers.
 Zone 4.
-Sow and place pots at 4 C until germination.
+Seeds need cold treatment: sow, water and place trays in the fridge for 1-2 months, then put under light and room temperature.

 Hyssop Hyssopus officinalis "Blue Nectar"